MicrosoftDocs/CordovaDocs/cordovadocs/samples/create-to-do-list-app.md

 3. In the Visual Studio Solution Explorer, add a new folder under the scripts folder of the project and name it frameworks.

+    > [!NOTE]
-    >**Note**: You cannot add this folder while the app is running.
+    > You cannot add this folder while the app is running.
 Press Shift + F5 to stop the debugger.

 4. Open the shortcut menu for the frameworks folder, and then choose **Add**, **Existing Item**.
 Add the two AngularJS files from steps 1 and 2 to the project.